Skip to Content

 The theme of Pop Century is general pop culture from the 50s to the 90s, with bright colors and designs.
 As you walk around the resort, you’ll find huge cultural icons like a yo-yo, Rubik’s Cube, and a container of Play-Doh.
 It’s a colorful resort, with a fun atmosphere that will appeal to kids.

 Room options include standard view rooms, premium location rooms, and pool-view rooms.
-I generally recommend a standard view room unless you have a location that you really want to be in.
+I generally recommend a standard view room unless you have a location that you want to be in.
 The Pop Century rooms were recently renovated, and include one queen bed and one queen pull-down bed.

 The resort offers a large food court, three pools, an arcade, and a playground.
 The Skyliner will take you to Disney’s Hollywood Studios and Epcot, and you can get to the rest of the theme parks by bus.